David MacMyn: Personal and later life

 MacMyn was known to enjoy a number of hobbies including golf, troutfishing, rereading the classics, and his garden, in which he grew roses that were much admired.
 He retired in 1965 and maintained an active lifestyle, enjoying golf and bridge.
 In addition, his association with rugby never waned and even after a slight stroke in December 1976 he accompanied a Scottish touring team to Japan in July 1977.
 Just a fortnight before his death he was at Murrayfield to watch the Calcutta Cup.
 He never married.
-He died suddenly at Harbour Cottage, Kikrcudbright.
+He died suddenly at Harbour Cottage, Kirkcudbright.